Amortized Bethe Free Energy Minimization for Learning MRFs: Background

-While LBP is quite effective in practice~\citep{mceliece1998turbo,murphy1999loopy,yedidia2003understanding,meshi2009convexifying}, it does not integrate well with the current GPU-intensive paradigm for training deep generative models, since it is a typically sequential message passing algorithm (though see~\citet{gonzalez2009residual}), which may require a variable number of iterations and a particular message passing scheduling to converge~\citep{elidan2012residual,gormley2014structured}.
-We therefore propose to drop the message passing metaphor, and instead directly minimize the constrained BFE during learning using inference networks~\citep{srikumar2012amortizing,Kingma2014,johnson2016perceptual,tu2018learning}, which are trained to output approximate minimizers.
+While LBP is quite effective in practice~\citep{mceliece1998turbo,murphy1999loopy,yedidia2003understanding,meshi2009convexifying}, it does not integrate well with the current GPU-intensive paradigm for training deep generative models, since it is a typically sequential message-passing algorithm (though see~\citet{gonzalez2009residual}), which may require a variable number of iterations and a particular message-passing scheduling to converge~\citep{elidan2012residual,gormley2014structured}.
+We therefore propose to drop the message-passing metaphor, and instead directly minimize the constrained BFE during learning using inference networks~\citep{srikumar2012amortizing,Kingma2014,johnson2016perceptual,tu2018learning}, which are trained to output approximate minimizers.
 This style of training gives rise to a saddle-point objective for learning, detailed in the next section.